Updated: March 2, 2023

 You can see it’s not disastrous.
-For me, I will still happily use removable wallpaper again in the future- the damage to Leo’s wall is something I can repair myself for maybe $20 in supplies, since I have the same paint on hand.
-But you need to have the time and the patience for dealing with that.
+I will still happily use this again in the future, even if when I remove peel and stick wallpaper it nicks up the walls just a little.
+The damage to these walls is something I can repair myself for maybe $20 in supplies, and I have the same paint on hand.
+You just need to have the time and the patience for dealing with that.

-Check back to see how this room ends up!
-I have been asking for your opinion on my gram stories about which way I should arrange the furniture in here and we are just about done!
+Click below on the link to see his updated room!
+I have been showing the process over on my Instagram stories about arranging the furniture in here and we are just about done!

 Pin now, save for later!

 If you are going to remove peel and stick wallpaper, my only advice is to go slow and steady, and hope for the best.
 I hope this post helps!